jaeyk/comp_thinking_social_science/docs/02_tidy_data.md

 | 2d | Matrix        | Data frame    |
 | nd | Array         |               |

 Each data structure has its own specifications and behavior.
-For our purposes, an important thing to remember is that R is always **faster** (more efficient) working with homogenous (**vectorized**) data.
+For our purposes, an important thing to remember is that R is always **faster** (more efficient) working with homogeneous (**vectorized**) data.

 #### Vector properties